Embedded Excel® table

-If you linked a data chart to an Excel table object via an Excel link, the linked data range and thus the chart visualization automatically grows and shrinks as the linked Excel table grows or shrinks.
-If rows/columns are hidden in linked Excel files, they are transferred to PPT in a hidden form.
-This means that this data is still available when a link is broken.
+If you have linked a data chart to an Excel® table object via an Excel-Link, the linked data range and thus also the chart automatically grow and shrink when the linked Excel® table becomes larger or smaller.
+If rows/columns are hidden in linked Excel® files, they are transferred hidden to PPT.
+Thus, this data is still available when breaking a link.

 Additional Excel® Link Options